-As a general policy, SVRVTSD requires every student to accumulate 485 hours of shop time and 85 hours of related theory per year.
+SVRVTSD has established a benchmark for every student to accumulate 485 hours of shop time and 85 hours of related theory per year.
 In order to graduate from a three-year program (grades 10-12), a student should have a minimum 1450 hours of shop time and 260 hours of related theory instruction.
-Exploratory time is not included in this requirement.
+Exploratory hours are not included in this requirement but will count for licensure.
 Because this requirement permits little time for absenteeism, it is imperative that students attend school every day.
 Students who have not accumulated the necessary shop and related hours may have to make them up at the end of grade 12 when they might otherwise be eligible for early release.
 Students must pass shop and related theory each year in order to be promoted to the next grade.
 Shop and related theory classes cannot be made up during summer school.